unpc2026/diaryasprogrammer/README.md

 ---

-# 📘 Version and Context Assumptions
+# 📘 Version and Environment Assumptions

 Assume the **latest stable version** or accepted standard of **PHP**.